Archives

 From humble beginnings behind the stage in Tallis, the collection has recently moved to the Library building (Rooms 7 & 8) with the Languages department.
 The Archive is mainly used to help answer the many historical enquiries from the public about the School, many of which involve family history research into OGs.
 Academics visit to carry out research into our scientists, poets, musicians or our notorious spies, whilst members of staff use it to find information for talks to the History Society on characters such as the founder Sir John Gresham.
 Displays are prepared for Open Day, Speech Day, and reunions, as well to commemorate anniversaries.
 Articles on famous OGs and topics such as the history of boarding houses appear in the OG magazine and a selection can be viewed on this website.

 Most public schools such as Harrow and Westminster have archives and it is interesting to meet other archivists and exchange information and advice at our annual conference.
-On a recent visit to Charterhouse.
-I spent some time learning of their successful World War I history project where pupils use the school archives and the internet to research one of the fallen from their School, tracing their life from classroom to cemetery.
+On a visit to Charterhouse, the School archivist of the time spent some time learning of their successful World War I history project where pupils use the school archives and the internet to research one of the fallen from their School, tracing their life from classroom to cemetery.

 With Simon Kinder, Head of History at Gresham’s, we introduced a pilot project here with two classes of Year 9 pupils researching an OG who fought and died in the Great War using sources in the archives and internet websites in the Library.
 They find out about his early life and School career, as well as researching his career after School and in the armed forces.
 This is a continuation of the excellent research work by Sue Smart and her pupils for her book ‘When Heroes Die’.